 So where did these principles originate?

 First, you must understand I didn’t invent these.
 They’re not some cute contrivance or gimmick.
 They’re not a “secret formula” for fundraising success.
-Quite the contrary — these are empirical axioms which are always in force in every situation.
-They are universal because they are based in human nature.
+Quite the contrary — these are empirical axioms that are always in force in every situation.
+They are universal because they are based on human nature.

 Success in fundraising is 90% what you’re thinking and 10% what you’re doing.
 Too often, that ratio is reversed.
 That’s when you’re running just to stay even.